XYIheng/MobileAppTesting/README.md

   * Software protection on the go: a large-scale empirical study on mobile app obfuscation
   * Repairing crashes in Android apps
   * DetReduce: minimizing Android GUI test suites for regression testing
-  * Studying the dialogue between users and developers of free apps in the google play store

 * 2017
   * Analysis and testing of notifications in Android wear applications
   * Adaptive unpacking of Android apps